 Knowledge of the Rilke reference crumbles his guard.
 Eyes water.
 When he stops laughing at his own discomfort, language dies inside his mind.
 They are insieme if he stays, insieme if he retreats.
 He folds his return ticket inside his passport.
 She names a secluded beach saved for his second visit.
 She asks him to drive.
 They chase each other past small sand dunes.
 They find warmth and evening privacy under large towels, two faces too close to see with eyes much older.
 Today, an airplane shrieks over them, over the medusas, a flight west with at least one empty seat in coach.
 Today her hair doesn’t dry after they swim senza costumi.
 He says yes to everything she asks of him.

 Two days prior to vacanza, he spends an afternoon on a floral-print couch.
 He listens to Italian language cassette tapes while packing a large rucksack.
 He studies the Aries star formation on a paper card.
-He empties the ink of a pen onto blank pages by writing many studied Italian phrases and drawing the embrace of two stick figures.
-This illustrated reunion includes his leg signaling like an antenna.
-His leg, proud at 90 degrees.
-Marco writes beneath the romance: ’giorno Giovanna, I dread mistakes but I determine effort.
-I will land in Roma soon for vacanza and study your bravery.
-We will embrace?
-And I hope for romance to spill.
-I will see more of Italia than in the movies and paintings, and thank you in person in many ways.
+He empties the ink of a pen onto blank pages by writing studied Italian phrases and drawing the embrace of two stick figures.
+Marco writes beneath the romance: ’giorno Giovanna, I will land in Roma soon for vacanza, hope to see more of Italia than in the movies and paintings, and thank you in person in many ways.
 My stick figure rendering proposes to your stick figure.
-I will see what memory has to say about a future.
+We will see what memory has to say about a future.

 Casey Haymes teaches creative writing and research to first year students at Parsons at The New School.
 He published a story in LIT, read a story in the Hi-Fi Reading Series, and won a writing residency from The Jentel Foundation.
 He earned an MFA from Sarah Lawrence College, where he served as the editor in chief of Lumina.
 Some of his thoughts appear at bypasserby.com.